Gun Safety: Why Should You Use Ear Protection When Shooting a Firearm?

 When it comes to firearms, they sure know how to make some noise!
 So the question is -how many dB is a gunshot?

-A gunshot packs quite a sonic punch, and the numbers don't disappoint.
-On average, a handgun can unleash a formidable noise level ranging from 140 to 165 decibels.
 When it comes to rifles, they take it up a notch, with reports of ear-ringing blasts reaching a staggering 160 to 190 decibels.
 That's enough to make your eardrums tremble and your neighbor's windows rattle!

 Now, let's talk serious business.
 Anything above 140 decibels is no laughing matter.
 At these ear-splitting levels, permanent hearing injury becomes a real concern.